-Hidradenitis Suppurativa (HS), also known as 'Acne Inversa', is a physically, psychologically, and socially disabling disease affecting inverse areas of the body (those places where there is skin-to-skin contact - armpits, groin, breasts, etc.), and where apocrine glands and hair follicles are found.
-It is non-contagious and recurrent; typically manifesting as a progression from single boil-like, pus-filled abscesses, or hard sebaceous lumps, to painful, deep-seated, often inflamed clusters of lesions with chronic seepage (suppuration --- hence the name) involving significant scarring.
+Hidradenitis Suppurativa (HS), also known as ‘Acne Inversa’, is a non-contagious, recurrent disease affecting inverse areas of the body (those places where there is skin-to-skin contact – armpits, groin, breasts, etc.), and where apocrine glands and hair follicles are found.
+It typically manifests itself as a progression from single boil-like, pus-filled abscesses, or hard sebaceous lumps, to painful, deep-seated, often inflamed clusters of lesions with chronic seepage (suppuration — hence the name) involving significant scarring.

 Because of the drainage which may have a foul odor, fever and fatigue caused by acute inflammation and the physical restrictions caused by pain and skin deformation, people often cannot work, drive, exercise or even perform day-to-day tasks, and are ashamed to go out in public.
 HS sufferers may go through severe bouts of depression, avoid public and inter-personal contact, become sedentary and often overweight.

 HS typically goes undiagnosed for years because patients are ashamed to speak with anyone.
 When they do see a doctor, the disease is frequently misdiagnosed.
 Only relatively few physicians are able to recognize it and even when they do, suggested treatments are often ineffective, temporary and sometimes even harmful.
 There is no known cure nor any consistently effective treatment; what works for one person may not work for another.
 In advanced, chronic cases, surgery is often the choice, but recurrences of HS are not uncommon.